Finding a Niche: Know When to Narrow Your Business Focus

 It’s beyond a buzzword now: The concept of a business niche is everywhere.
 Chances are you’ve either tried to find your niche or you’ve planted your feet firmly on the broad ground you’re used to and refused to narrow anything down.

-Let’s take a look at a few ways you could narrow down your focus—or find your niche—so your marketing and sales efforts will result in more clients.
+Let’s take a look at a few ways you could narrow down your focus—or find your business niche—so your marketing and sales efforts will result in more clients.

 Who is going to buy your product or service?
 This is where I challenge you to think “dream client.”
 Who would you absolutely love to help?
 Who would really—and I mean, really—benefit from your help?
 These are the people you should be helping.
 Could their cousins and neighbors also benefit?
 Maybe.
 But they aren’t the ones who will see rapid, amazing transformations thanks to you.

 For example, maybe you have a social selling business and your focus is nutritional products.
-You know with the help of your products, people generally lose weight, have more energy, sleep better, and have improved digestion.
+You know with the help of your products, people generally lose weight, have more energy, sleep better and have improved digestion.
 But do most of your potential customers even realize that their nutritional intake is their problem?
-Or do they think they just need to get more willpower around carbs, take a sleeping pill, and keep popping antacids?
+Or do they think they just need to get more willpower around carbs, take a sleeping pill and keep popping antacids?
 Probably the latter, right?
 So if you go at them with a lot of information about how to up their nutrition, you’ll fail to capture their attention.

-Instead, narrow your promotional language, including your social media posts, to the issues they’re having and how they think about them.
+Instead, narrow your promotional language, including social media posts, to the issues they’re having and how they think about them.
 Niche down your marketing.

 What solution are you focused on?
 I drove through a small town in Texas one time and saw a business called Auto Parts & Laundry.
 How are those things even related?